A Manifesto Against Male Isolation

 The “Cry Out” For Men

 I mentioned earlier that I dislike the term “manifesto.”
-My reason is that too many mentally troubled mass shooters typically leave one behind to justify their actions.
+My reason is that too many mass shooters typically leave a manifesto behind to justify their actions.
 In reality, they were crying out.
 They were isolated with no one to turn to for help.
-To that end, maybe it is an appropriate title for this statement against male isolation and loneliness.
-I welcome your suggestions and comments.
+To that end, maybe manifesto is an appropriate title for this statement against male isolation and loneliness.
+I welcome your suggestions and comments about this title.

-I’ve also stated in other posts that many experts believe males are failing.
-They need more support.
-They need to learn to confront complacency, pursue growth, and find their purpose.
-All men need to learn to shed the masks that hide their fear, shame, and pride.
-This comes by surrounding themselves with other men who are authentic and vulnerable about their own failures.
-Mature men who show courage and integrity to reveal their true selves.
-Men who encourage each other.
-Men who are accountable for exhibiting proper male behavior and mentoring boys and young men into adulthood.
+In previous posts, I’ve also stated that many experts believe males are failing.
+Boys and men need more support.
+They need to learn how to confront complacency, pursue growth, and find their purpose.
+They need to learn to shed the masks that hide their fear, shame, and pride.
+When men surround themselves with other men who are authentic and vulnerable about their own failures, they show maturity.
+They show courage and integrity by revealing their true selves to others.
+They become men who encourage each other.
+Men who are accountable and exhibit proper male behavior. men who mentor boys and young men into adulthood.

 A Manifesto Against Male Isolation